JakubIllner/jakubillner.github.io/_posts/2022-11-11-automating-di-tasks-with-events.markdown

 Connection Key and name of the bucket in the `key` field.

 Note that the above syntax is valid for Object Storage.
-If you want to use different type of source or target (e.g., Autonomous Database), the value for the `key` field must be changed.
+If you want to use different type of source or target (e.g., Autonomous Database), the value of the `key` field must be changed.
 I recommend looking at the post from David Allan to understand how to construct bindings for other types of parameters:
 [Executing Tasks using OCI CLI in Oracle Cloud Infrastructure Data Integration](https://dave-allan-us.medium.com/executing-tasks-using-oci-cli-in-oracle-cloud-infrastructure-data-integration-3042a0d2b9f2).

-# __Function Security__
+# __Executing OCI DI Task from OCI Function__

+Now that we understand what are all the parameters required to run OCI DI Task programmatically, we can do the same from an OCI Function.

+This is more complicated than using OCI CLI, as we have to not only write the Function, but also configure Function security, deploy the Function, define configuration parameters, and integrate the Function with OCI Events.

+## __Security Configuration__

 An OCI Function that will run an OCI Data Integration task must be authenticated and authorized by OCI IAM.

-The recommended authentication method is by including the Function into a Dynamic Groups.
-With this approach, the Function becomes a "principal" that can call various OCI APIs depending on the privileges assigned to the Dynamic Group.
+The recommended authentication method is via resource principal.
+The Function is included into a Dynamic Groups and privileges are assigned to the Dynamic Group.
+With this approach, the Function becomes a "principal" that can call various OCI APIs depending on the privileges of the Dynamic Group.

-## Dynamic Group
+### Dynamic Group

 I created a Dynamic Group with the rule that includes all Functions in the specified compartment.